 In a centralized system such as this, regulations can be set for countries and regions and the services can implement them across the board.
 Services that aren’t compatible with a certain country yet will not be able to offer that particular service to their clients in that country.
 HIPAA can be enforced this way.
 “NATO level-3 marked Restricted” security policies can be enforced this way.
 Creating regulations on the meta level and having them implemented on a country/state level in the respective services does extract a wealth of information that shouldn’t be hidden or “reinvented” in a single application but should be accessible to all applications.

 Customization

-Being able to support custom interfaces based on user preference or because one hospital has different needs than another hospital is also important.
-It is the responsibility of the HIE and the application to what degree this customization is possible.
-Because of the modular nature of the HIE approach, one hospital could subscribe to service A while another hospital could subscribe to service B because service A and B are very similar but offer distinct differences that are valuable to the end user.
-In this case, the hospital only needs to worry about finding the right service.
-For further customization, the user experience might be different based on what country the user is in as some countries might have stricter rules regarding the availability of some of the information or functionality contained on the page.
+Being able to support custom interfaces based on user preference or responding to the particular needs of diverse organizations is also important.
+The HIE and the application set the degree to which customization is possible.
+The modular nature of the HIE approach, allows, for example, one hospital to subscribe to service A while another hospital subscribes to service B because, though each service is very similar, it offers distinct differences that are valuable to the end user.
+In this case, the hospitals only need to worry about finding the right service.
+For further customization, the user experience might be different based on what country the user is in.
+Some countries might have stricter rules regarding the availability of information or functionality contained on the page.
 Another type of customization is the visual one.
 One provider might want to have his interface match the color scheme / logo / etc, of his existing internal applications.
 Another might want pagination of records while pagination is turned off by default.
 It is at the discretion of the e-health vendor to what degree the application can be customized but it is a highly regarded feature and vendors will be more competitive if it is easier for end-users to control the nuts and bolts of the application they are subscribing to.

 Sharing

-Being able to have a centralized approach to sharing data makes life that much easier for everyone involved in creating an HIE platform that can grow.
+A centralized approach to sharing data makes life much easier for everyone involved in creating an HIE platform that can grow.
 The main point of view going forward is the need for a patient-centric system.
 This is a system where the patient is in charge of her own medical data and is able to electronically share any one of her records with doctors, providers and other organization entities associated with the system.
 The introduction of MS HealthVault, Google Health, Revolution Health and WebMD are example of regular people managing a wide variety of their health related data.

 A patient-centric approach is only part of the solution.
 For a patient-centric system to work we are assuming that the patient enters in valid data.
 Valid data is defined as correct information and accurate diagnoses.
 We are also assuming that the patient has an account with one of the RHIOs and that she has marked her important records as records that are available in the case of an emergency when someone needs access to them.